syncfusion-content/blazor-docs/blazor/splitter/split-panes.md

 ---
 layout: post
 title: Split Panes in Blazor Splitter Component | Syncfusion
-description: Checkout and learn here all about Split Panes in Syncfusion Blazor Splitter component and much more.
+description: Checkout and learn here all about split panes in Syncfusion Blazor Splitter component and much more.
 platform: Blazor
 control: Splitter
 documentation: ug